micropython/micropython/docs/library/framebuf.rst

           valid values are ``framebuf.MVLSB``, ``framebuf.RGB565``
           and ``framebuf.GS4_HMSB``.
 MVLSB is monochrome 8-bit color, RGB565 is RGB 16-bit color, and GS4_HMSB is grayscale 4-bit color.
+          Where a colour value c is passed to a method, c is a small integer with a bitmap which is dependent on the format of the FrameBuffer.
         - `stride` is the number of pixels between each horizontal line of pixels in the FrameBuffer.
 This defaults to `width` but may need adjustments when implementing a Framebuffer within another